-The microgrid will be electrically connected to PSE&G and the Pennsylvania New Jersey Maryland Interconnection LLC (PJM).
-PSE&G is New Jersey's largest provider of electric and gas service and currently provides power to NJ TRANSIT and Amtrak facilities in the Project area, including the traction power substations.
-PJM is a regional transmission organization that coordinates the movement of wholesale electricity and manages the high-voltage electricity grid to ensure reliability.
-PJM exercises "operational authority" over the PSE&G transmission facilities.
+The microgrid will be electrically connected to PSE&G. PSE&G is New Jersey's largest provider of electric and gas service and currently provides power to NJ TRANSIT and Amtrak facilities in the Project area, including the traction power substations.